Chart Color Schemes

 Mount Waverley - North features high concentrations of family households, with a higher-than-average median household size

-Family households account for 77.8% of all households, including 41.4% couples with children, 24.2% couples without children, and 10.9% single parent families.
-Non-family households constitute the remaining 22.2%, with lone person households at 18.8% and group households comprising 3.4%.
+Family households constitute 77.8 percent of all households, including 41.4 percent couples with children, 24.2 percent couples without children, and 10.9 percent single parent families.
+Non-family households account for the remaining 22.2 percent, with lone person households at 18.8 percent and group households comprising 3.4 percent of the total.
 The median household size is 2.8 people, larger than the Greater Melbourne average of 2.7.

 Frequently Asked Questions - Households